tibel/Caliburn.Light/doc/composition.md

 ##### Conductor<T>.Collection.OneActive

 This implementation has all the features of Conductor<T> but also adds the notion of a “screen collection.”
-Since conductors in CM can conduct any type of class, this collection is exposed through an IObservableCollection<T> called Items rather than Screens.
+Since conductors in CL can conduct any type of class, this collection is exposed through an IObservableCollection<T> called Items rather than Screens.
 As a result of the presence of the Items collection, deactivation and closing of conducted items are not treated synonymously.
 When a new item is activated, the previous active item is deactivated only and it remains in the Items collection.
 To close an item with this conductor, you must explicitly call its CloseItem method.
 When an item is closed and that item was the active item, the conductor must then determine which item should be activated next.
 By default, this is the item before the previous active item in the list.
 If you need to change this behavior, you can override DetermineNextItemToActivate.

 ##### Conductor<T>.Collection.AllActive

 Similarly, this implementation also has the features of Conductor<T> and adds the notion of a "screen collection."
 The main difference is that rather than a single item being active at one time, many items can be active.
 Closing an item deactivates it and removes it from the collection.

-There are two very important details about CMs IConductor implementations that I have not mentioned yet.
+There are two very important details about CLs IConductor implementations that I have not mentioned yet.
 First, they both inherit from Screen.
 This is a key feature of these implementations because it creates a composite pattern between screens and conductors.
 So, let’s say you are building a basic navigation-style application.
 Your shell would be an instance of Conductor<IScreen> because it shows one Screen at a time and doesn’t maintain a collection.
 But, let’s say that one of those screens was very complicated and needed to have a multi-tabbed interface requiring lifecycle events for each tab.
 Well, that particular screen could inherit from Conductor<T>.Collection.OneActive.
 The shell need not be concerned with the complexity of the individual screen.
 One of those screens could even be a UserControl that implemented IScreen instead of a ViewModel if that’s what was required.
 The second important detail is a consequence of the first.
 Since all OOTB implementations of IConductor inherit from Screen it means that they too have a lifecycle and that lifecycle cascades to whatever items they are conducting.
 So, if a conductor is deactivated, its ActiveItem will be deactivated as well.
 If you try to close a conductor, it’s going to only be able to close if all of the items it conducts can close.
 This turns out to be a very powerful feature.
 There’s one aspect about this that I’ve noticed frequently trips up developers. **If you activate an item in a conductor that is itself not active, that item won’t actually be activated until the conductor gets activated.** This makes sense when you think about it, but can occasionally cause hair pulling.

 ##### Quasi-Conductors

-Not everything in CM that can be a screen is rooted inside of a Conductor.
+Not everything in CL that can be a screen is rooted inside of a Conductor.
 For example, what about the your root view model?
 If it’s a conductor, who is activating it?
 Well, that’s one of the jobs that the Bootstrapper performs.
 The Bootstrapper itself is not a conductor, but it understands the fine-grained lifecycle interfaces discussed above and ensures that your root view model is treated with the respect it deserves.
 The WindowManager works in a similar way by acting a little like a conductor for the purpose of enforcing the lifecycle of your modal (and modeless - WPF only) windows.
 So, lifecycle isn’t magical.
 All your screens/conductors must be either rooted in a conductor or managed by the Bootstrapper or WindowManager to work properly; otherwise you are going to need to manage the lifecycle yourself.

 ##### View-First

-If you are working with WP7 or using the Silverlight Navigation Framework, you may be wondering if/how you can leverage screens and conductors.
+If you are working with WinRT Navigation Framework, you may be wondering if/how you can leverage screens and conductors.
 So far, I’ve been assuming a primarily ViewModel-First approach to shell engineering.
-But the WP7 platform enforces a View-First approach by controlling page navigation.
-The same is true of the SL Nav framework.
-In these cases, the Phone/Nav Framework acts like a conductor.
-In order to make this play well with ViewModels, the WP7 version of CM has a FrameAdapter which hooks into the NavigationService.
-This adapter, which is set up by the PhoneBootstrapper, understands the same fine-grained lifecycle interfaces that conductors do and ensures that they are called on your ViewModels at the appropriate points during navigation.
-You can even cancel the phone’s page navigation by implementing IGuardClose on your ViewModel.
-While the FrameAdapter is only part of the WP7 version of CM, it should be easily portable to Silverlight should you wish to use it in conjunction with the Silverlight Navigation Framework.
+But the WinRT platform enforces a View-First approach by controlling page navigation.
+In this case, the Nav Framework acts like a conductor.
+In order to make this play well with ViewModels, the WinRT version of CL has a FrameAdapter which hooks into the NavigationService.
+This adapter, which is set up by the CalliburnApplication, understands the same fine-grained lifecycle interfaces that conductors do and ensures that they are called on your ViewModels at the appropriate points during navigation.
+You can even cancel the page navigation by implementing ICloseGuard on your ViewModel.

 ### Simple Navigation

 ![Simple Navigation](images/simple-navigation.jpg)

-Previously, we discussed the theory and basic APIs for Screens and Conductors in Caliburn.Micro.
+Previously, we discussed the theory and basic APIs for Screens and Conductors in Caliburn.Light.
 Now I would like to walk through the first of several samples.
 This particular sample demonstrates how to set up a simple navigation-style shell using Conductor<T> and two “Page” view models.
 As you can see from the project structure, we have the typical pattern of Bootstrapper and ShellViewModel.
 In order to keep this sample as simple as possible, I’m not even using an IoC container with the Bootstrapper.
 Let’s look at the ShellViewModel first.
 It inherits from Conductor<object> and is implemented as follows:

 ``` csharp
 public class ShellViewModel : Conductor<object> {